moshehto/moshehto/README.md

 * 🛠️  Enjoy working with modern frameworks, cloud platforms, and developer tooling
 * 📚  Always learning more about system design, scalability, and software architecture

-Feel free to connect — I’m always happy to meet new people and meet like-minded individuals!
+Feel free to connect, I’m always happy to meet new people and meet like-minded individuals!

 ## Tech Stack